y0k4i-1337/o365creeper-ng/README.md

 ## Fireprox

+    Note: AWS has proibited the use of API Gateway as a rotating proxy, so this method may not work anymore.
+Also, this could be against your AWS terms of service, so use it at your own risk.

-It is recommended to use this tool in conjunction with [fireprox](https://github.com/ustayready/fireprox).
+You may this tool in conjunction with [fireprox](https://github.com/ustayready/fireprox).
 For that, you have to create a new API gateway pointing to `https://login.microsoftonline.com`.
 Once you have received an URL like `https://eid939cks.execute-api.us-east-1.amazonaws.com/fireprox`, you can pass